 The Lower Big Blue NRD manages nine of these recreation areas.
 These areas are: Bear Lake Wildlife Management Area, Big Indian Recreation Area, Clatonia Public Use Area, Cub Creek Recreation Area, Leisure Lake Wildlife Management Area, Swanton Wildlife Management Area (Swan 67), Walnut Creek Public Use Area, Willard L. Meyer Recreation Area (Swan Lake), and Wolf Wildcat Wildlife Management Area.
 These areas provide the public with opportunities for hunting, fishing, camping, hiking, and many other outdoor activities.

-The Lower Big Blue NRD will close recreation areas to camping and vehicle traffic for the winter season on October 26th, 2020.
+The Lower Big Blue NRD has closed it's recreation areas to camping and vehicle traffic for the winter season.
 The recreation areas will still be open to foot traffic for hunting, fishing, trapping, hiking, etc. Designated areas will remain open for vehicles.
 See the news release below for full details on the closing of our recreation areas.

 - No park permit is necessary at any Lower Big Blue NRD managed area - All activities must only occur according to Lower Big Blue NRD rules and regulations - All hunting, fishing, and trapping must adhere to rules and regulations of the Nebraska Game & Parks Commission - Large gatherings or reservations require a special use permit from the NRD